Portland: Which Way Is Up on iOS?

 Under the Navigate menu, select Reveal in Project Navigator.
 This should show the project as a whole and its two targets near the top of the second pane.

 Click on Portland, the target.
-It’s the last listed item in the second pane, with an A-shaped icon.
+It’s the last listed item in the second pane, with a miniature app icon.
+(You don’t want Portland, the project, which is at the top.)

-Now click on Build Settings in the third pane.
-This brings up a zillion settings for the Portland target, including code signing.
+Click on Build Settings in the third pane.
+This brings up a zillion settings for the Portland target.

 In the build settings, look at the Code Signing section.
-Make sure the Code Signing Identity is set to something reasonable for your development environment.
-For me it says: Currently matches ‘iPhone Developer: Jeffrey Scofield (XXX)’ in ‘iOS Team Provisioning Profile: *’.
-The Team Provisioning Profile is the one created for Automatic Device Provisioning; it’s a wild-card profile that matches every bundle identifier.
+Make sure the Code Signing Identity and Provisioning Profile are set to something reasonable for your development environment.
+For me the code signing identity says “iOS Developer” and the provisioning profile says “Automatic”.

 Build and Run